dillon-quan/Predicting-the-Next-NBA-MVP/README.md

 ### Approach
 The approach to this problem will be to randomly sample 1800 different statlines from the 2000 season till 2017 season.
 Of this 1800, each season will have 100 statlines where 1 statline will be the definitive MVP for that season and the rest are all non MVPs.
 The goal is to develop a model using classification algorithms to classify MVPs and non MVPs by hand picking specific features.
 To determine the definitive MVP for the season, the player with the highest probability output by the model will be considered the definitive MVP.

+### Result
+The model was able to sucessfully predict the 2018 NBA MVP to be James Harden from the Houston Rocket using Logistic Regression.
+The feature that had the highest weight was Team's Winning percentage, meaning that most of the focus on how well the team perform throughout the entire season.

 ### Extension
 To get a more objective view on the players, unsupervised learning can be done to help seperate players in hope to finding other trends to discern MVP players.
 See Capstone Project 1 Final Report for more details.